Twirlator: A Pipeline for Analyzing Subgroup Symmetry Effects in Quantum Machine Learning Ansatzes: Methodology

-We present an implementation that quantifies various symmetry-related properties of 19 common ansatz patterns from~\cite{https://doi.org/10.1002/qute.201900070}.
-The ansatz implementations used in this work originate from~\cite{jern2025fine}, where they are provided as PennyLane circuits.
+\sys studies various symmetry-related properties of 19 common ansatz patterns from~\cite{https://doi.org/10.1002/qute.201900070}.
+The ansatze implementations used in this work originate from~\cite{jern2025fine}, which provides them as PennyLane circuits.
 An example ansatz with id $3$ is presented in Fig.~\ref{fig:circuit_example_original}.
 Making the results partially comparable to~\cite{https://doi.org/10.1002/qute.201900070}, we focus on four-qubit versions of these ansatzes.
-Since we focus on four-qubit cases, we construct the symmetric group $S_4$ and consider its possible subgroups, which have orders as $1$ (trivial one-element subgroup), $2$, $3$, $4$, $6$, $8$, $12$, and $24$ (complete $S_4$ has $4! = 24$ elements).
+Because of selecting four qubits, we construct the symmetric group $S_4$ and consider its possible subgroups, which have orders as $1$ (trivial one-element subgroup), $2$, $3$, $4$, $6$, $8$, $12$, and $24$ (complete $S_4$ has $4! = 24$ elements).
 We have considered all of the subgroups of $S_4$.

-The system also contains other precomputed symmetric group structures for extended experiments.
-Using Sage Math, we have sampled at most $30$ random subgroups of size $k$ for each $1 \leq k \leq |S_n|$ for $3 \leq n \leq 9$.
-Some experiments also rely on the corresponding five-qubit circuits and the group $S_5$.
-Generally, the implementation handles any parametrized circuit with respect to any subgroup of a symmetric group, provided the model uses angle encoding.

-Using the precomputed subgroups for $S_4$, we construct the unitary representations that satisfy the induced unitary representation definition in \autoref{eq:induced_unitary_representation}.
-For a fixed symmetric group $S_n$ and its subgroup $S'_k \subset S_n$, the elements in the group are permutations.
-Since we focus on angle encoding, which is expressed in terms of a diagonal unitary $U_{\mathrm{init}}$, this means that the induced representations $U_s$ are simply permutation matrices, which are easy to construct.
-If we introduce entanglement into the data-encoding unitary $U_{\mathrm{init}}$ and apply, for example, amplitude encoding, the resulting representations are more complex to build.
-Considering induced unitary representations for advanced data encoding methods is part of future research.

-Based on the permutations in the subgroup, a permutation matrix is constructed as follows.
-Let $n$ be the number of qubits in the system and $\sigma$ be a permutation on $\{0, 1, \dots, n-1\}$ such that $\sigma(i)$ gives us the target position of qubit $i$.
-This means we want to encode an action that moves the bit originally at position $i$ to position $\sigma(i)$.
-We define $\sigma^{-1}$ as the inverse permutation satisfying $\sigma^{-1}(\sigma(i)) = i$.
-The corresponding qubit permutation unitary $U_{\sigma} \in \mathbb{C}^{2^n \times 2^n}$ operates on computational basis states as